orthopus/01-wrist/README.md

 Come back soon to find steps to follow to make your own !

-### Contribution
-Your contribution to this project is welcome!

-* Have you discovered a bug or you have an improvement ideas ?
-  * Go to the GitHub [issues](https://github.com/orthopus/0102-myocoach-diy/issues) of the project.
-* You have time, some Maker skills and you want to help us ?
-  * Read the [CONTRIBUTING](CONTRIBUTING.md) file to help us to upgrade this project
-  * Read the [CODEOFCONDUCT](CODEOFCONDUCT.md) file to know community standards

 ## TOOL HOLDER 3D PRINTER

 *Content in WIP*